etetoolkit/ete/_sources/tutorial/tutorial_smartview.rst.txt

   for different kinds of representations (:class:`TextFace
   <faces.TextFace>`, :class:`ImageFace <faces.ImageFace>`, ...).
 Faces
-  know how to return graphic elements showing the information corresponding to a node, or to a group nodes collapsed together.
+  know how to return graphic elements showing the information associated with a node (or with a group of collapsed nodes).
 - **Layouts**, full descriptions of how to represent a tree, using the class :class:`Layout <layout.Layout>`.
 They contain a :func:`draw_node()` function that produces the faces and